brian-carroll/elm_c_wasm/NOTES.md

 ## TODO

+- Go back to enums rather than const, to keep GCC and MSVC happy
+  - Get rid of -1 in wrapper.ts evalKernelThunk
+  - put back the Json_run_eval_index, figure out a way to do the fields
+    - can I have some cleaner mechanism for getting compiler enum values into kernel code?
+    - something to do with #include order?
 - perf profiling in release mode in SPA example
   - Compare Wasm vs JS
 - pop the last frame in the stack in GC_execute, rather than forcibly clearing it.